Vlad6422/VUT_IPK_Client/Readme.md

 - **Mail Server:**
    - A mail server handles the sending, receiving, and storage of emails.
 It processes incoming email requests from clients and stores messages in users' inboxes or sends new emails to their intended recipients.

-- **Application Server:**
-   - An application server runs software applications and provides services to client applications.
-It may host business logic, process client requests, and interact with databases to deliver dynamic content or application functionality.

 - **DNS Server:**
    - A DNS (Domain Name System) server translates human-readable domain names (like www.example.com) into IP addresses that computers can understand and use for routing network traffic.

 - **Proxy Server:**
    - A proxy server acts as an intermediary between clients and other servers.
 It can improve security, performance (via caching), and anonymity by filtering traffic or masking the client's real IP address.

-### **Advantages of Servers**

-- **Centralized Management:**
-   - Servers enable centralized control over services and data.
-By consolidating services like databases, applications, and file storage on dedicated servers, administrators can manage and secure resources more effectively.

-- **Reliability and Availability:**
-   - Servers are typically designed to operate continuously, offering high availability and reliability for services.
-In many cases, servers have redundancies and failover mechanisms to ensure that they remain operational even if some components fail.

-- **Efficient Resource Utilization:**
-   - Servers can be optimized for specific tasks, such as data processing, serving web content, or handling email traffic.
-This allows for more efficient use of resources, as compared to using general-purpose devices for these tasks.

-- **Remote Access:**
-   - Servers allow clients to access data and services from remote locations.
-For example, cloud servers enable businesses to access applications, files, and databases from anywhere with an internet connection.

-### **Challenges for Servers**

-- **Performance Bottlenecks:**
-   - Servers can experience performance issues when handling a large number of simultaneous requests or processing resource-intensive tasks.
-This can be mitigated by optimizing server code, adding more resources, or using load balancing techniques.

-- **Security Threats:**
-   - Servers are prime targets for cyberattacks, including DDoS (Distributed Denial of Service) attacks, data breaches, or ransomware.
-Regular security updates, encryption, and access control mechanisms are necessary to protect servers from these threats.

-- **Maintenance and Downtime:**
-   - Servers require regular maintenance to ensure they continue to operate smoothly.
-This includes software updates, hardware replacements, and security audits.
-Scheduled downtime may be necessary for maintenance, but it must be minimized to avoid disrupting services.

-In conclusion, a **server** plays a critical role in providing services, resources, and data to clients.
-It processes client requests, manages resources, ensures security, and maintains high availability for the smooth operation of applications and services.
-Servers are essential components of modern computing and the backbone of the internet.
+As a result, the server is a very important part in IT and we can say that the entire Internet works thanks to servers.
+In our project, this is a very important part since our client communicates with a remote server.

+## Network socket

+In computer science, a network socket is an endpoint connected through a computer network.
+With the rise of the Internet, most communication between computers is done using the TCP/IP protocol family.
+The actual data transfer is done over IP, so the term "Internet socket" is also used.
+A user socket is a handle (an abstract reference) that a program can use when calling a network application programming interface (API), such as "send this data to this socket."
+Sockets are often just integers that reference a table of active connections.

+In my project i use abstractions above sockets, so you will not see how i use it.
+But classes TcpClient and UdpClient uses it.

 # Introduction

 This project involves the development of a client application that communicates with a remote server using the **IPK25-CHAT** protocol.
-The protocol offers two transport protocol variants: **UDP** and **TCP**, each presenting unique challenges and characteristics.
+The protocol offers two transport protocol variants: **UDP** and **TCP**.
 The task was to implement both variants, focusing on the networking aspects of the communication between the client and the server.

-The **IPK25-CHAT** protocol defines several message types such as **AUTH**, **JOIN**, **MSG**, **BYE**, and others, each with specific parameters and behaviors.
+The **IPK25-CHAT** protocol defines several message types such as **AUTH**, **JOIN**, **MSG**, **BYE**, **PING**, **ERR**, **CONFIRM**, **REPLY** each with specific parameters and behaviors.
 The client must handle these message types appropriately, sending the required data and processing responses from the server based on the protocol's specifications.

 The primary focus of this implementation was the correct handling of the networking layer.
-This includes managing connections, whether using the connectionless nature of UDP or the reliable, stream-based communication of TCP.
+This includes managing connections like UDP or stream-based communication of TCP.
 The client must perform actions such as authentication, joining chat channels, sending and receiving messages, and gracefully handling errors or connection terminations.

-Throughout the development, particular attention was given to the correct formatting of messages, transport layer considerations (such as UDP's lack of guaranteed delivery and TCP's connection management), and ensuring that communication remains reliable across both transport protocols.
-The client adheres to the **IPK25-CHAT** protocol specification, enabling seamless interaction with the server using both UDP and TCP variants.
+Throughout the development, attention was given to the correct formatting of messages, correct using of transport protocols, FSM machine states.
+The client implements **IPK25-CHAT** protocol specification, enabling interaction with the server using both UDP and TCP variants.

-This document outlines the design and implementation of the client application, detailing the steps taken to meet the project requirements, the challenges faced, and the solutions applied to ensure full protocol compliance.
+Next, the project will be described, its structure, how it should work, its state, what packets look like, error handling, client output, and so on.

 # Project Overview

-The **IPK25-CHAT** protocol enables communication between a client and a server, with the option to use either the **UDP** or **TCP** transport protocols.
+The **IPK25-CHAT** protocol uses client-server communication, with the option to use the **UDP** or **TCP** transport protocols.
 This project focuses on the implementation of both protocol variants, allowing for flexible communication and handling of different message types.
-The following sections outline the key message types in the protocol, the message header structure, and the content of each message type.
+The following sections outline the key message types in the protocol, the message header structure, and the content of each message type and so on...

 #### **Client FSM**:
 ![Client](doc/Client.png)